 Where to Go Whale Watching in California

-There are many places to go whale watching from in California but some of the most popular places to depart on a whale watching cruise or expedition.
-The following cities are popular destinations for whale watching tours
+There are many places to see whales in California but the following cities are popular departure points for whale watching tours and expeditions:

 - San Diego